nirvana-srini/cloud-computing/kubernetes.md

 RESTARTS - As of now pod is not restarted at least once so 0.
 AGE - Aging of pod.
 IP - Network IP Address of the Pod.
-Node - Worker node in which it is running.
+Node - Worker node in which it is running. can it be a control plane node??

 ##### Details of the POD
 ```jshelllanguage